Challah egg bread a part of Sabbath

 In Jewish culture (examine: my way of life), we consume challah or egg bread every week on our Sabbath.

-There is something so special, approximately the artwork of bread/dough making.
-I love making challah because it sure appears like an instantaneous connection to my ancestors.
+There is something so special about the bread/dough-making artwork.
+I love making challah because it seems like an instantaneous connection to my ancestors.

-When the house fills with the odor of fresh challah, I envision Jewish moms (and in extra recent years, fathers as appropriately) baking for their households thru millennia.
+When the house fills with the odor of fresh challah, I envision Jewish moms (and, in extra recent years, fathers as appropriately) baking for their households through millennia.

 Challah egg bread a part of Sabbath 3